JamieFlournoy/UserAgent/README.txt

 == FEATURES/PROBLEMS:

-All you can do at this point is call UserAgent.is_spider? and pass it the user agent.
+Call UserAgent.is_spider? and pass it the user agent.

+UserAgent::Test::AGENT_STRINGS is a hash of sample user agent strings you can use in your tests.

 == SYNOPSIS: